ijsto/strapi-plugin-migrate/CONTRIBUTING.md

 /user-permissions/json/export
 ```

+#### Organizing routes

+We sort our routes by type.
+So when adding new routes we look at the block where the specific `TARGET_TYPE` is located and insert the snippet where seems appropriate.

 ### 7. Creating a PR

 When creating a PR, please make sure your code is clean, and you describe 1) what you are changing; 2) why you are changing; 3) what you are adding; 4) why you are adding - and so on.
 As many details as you can that will help reviewing the PR.